Nvidia posts biggest quarterly revenue growth in six years; shares soar

 Nvidia forecast revenue to increase to $2.10 billion, plus or minus 2 percent, in the current quarter.
 Analysts on average were expecting a rise to $1.69 billion, according to Thomson Reuters I/B/E/S.

-Excluding items, Nvidia earned 94 cents per share in the second quarter.
+Excluding items, Nvidia earned 94 cents per share in the third quarter.

 The company's net income rose to $542 million, or 83 cents per share, for the three months ended Oct.
 30 from $246 million, or 44 cents per share, a year earlier.